tarmopoldme/campervan/README.md

   My starting point was that demand arises when first order is placed as it was not said otherwise in initial task description.

-* "Demands" calculation is executed during orders generating command and cached into cv_station_equipment_demand table.
+* "Demands" calculation (DemandDetector object) is executed during orders generating command and cached into cv_station_equipment_demand table.
 This makes it easier to serve data later.
 No "on the fly" complicated calculations are made.

 * I used bootstrap for UX.

-* Demands listing (timeline) excludes days where orders do not have any start or end.
+* Demands listing (timeline) excludes days where no order is having start nor end.
 This way we can prevent data where "booked count"=0 and "available count"=0 which are redundant.

 * REST API endpoint uses same pagination and filtering params as UX solution.
 Note: